gshelor/CFB-VoA/README.md

 # CFB-VoA
 A model for scraping college football stats off of ESPN's website and ranking FBS college football teams based on those stats.
-This model takes input variables of year and week to state which season and week of said season it is in FBS college football.
-The year is only used for creating titles for tables at the end of the script.
-After the week number is input, data from ESPN is scraped and ranked in an attempt to determine the best teams in FBS college football.